shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

 ##### Stock to Flow
-Population is stock
+Population - is stock
-Births  rate is flow
+Births rate - is flow

 ---

-#### EMERGENT NARRATIVE
-own story (with autor rules) not direct writer expression : DWARF FORTRESS need building blocks :
-- resonant theme - as universal as practial if desired for sharing
-- meshes narratively with existing mechanics - test against sample story or patch existinh holes
-- mechanics <support> presentation
-- inveolves user in state

-give you

-rouglike games , minecrafts, sandboxes

-enable make own story with tools we get

 # GENERATIVE DESIGN